AustinTSchaffer/DailyProgrammer/AdventOfCode/2021/day_14/problem.md

 the nearby volcanically-active caves should even have the necessary input elements in sufficient quantities.

-The submarine manual contains <span title="HO

-HO -&gt; OH">instructions</span> for finding the optimal polymer formula; specifically, it offers a *polymer template* and a list of *pair insertion* rules (your puzzle input).
+The submarine manual contains <span title="HOHO -&gt; OH">instructions</span> for finding the optimal polymer formula; specifically, it offers a *polymer template* and a list of *pair insertion* rules (your puzzle input).
 You just need to work out what polymer would result after repeating the pair insertion process a